Deep Drop Instructions

 5. Install the cross tees between the main runners and secure them into position using the tabs at the ends of the cross tees, which engage in the slots of the runners.
 The typical ceiling tile will be either 2-by-2-foot or 2-by-4-foot.

-6. Place the ceiling tiles in the grid flanges.
+6. Put on a pair of gloves.
+Without gloves, you take the chance of having black oily finger prints on Unfinished tiles and obtaining cuts.
+Place the ceiling tiles in the grid flanges.
 Cut the tiles by scoring them with a sharp knife and then snapping them.
 For radius cuts, use a jigsaw or compass saw to cut the tiles.
 Please keep in mind.
 You are installing a Deep-Drop tile.
 The pattern sits 3/4" below the grid.
 When cutting tiles to fit the outer perimeter of the room, the tiles will have an opening facing the wall.
 The opening will be about 5/8" x 24".
 It should not be visible from the ground, because it faces the wall.

 Protecting Unfinished Material